 If you’ve never taken a trip to Greville Street, you’re seriously missing out.
 This petite Prahran street leads you gently from the hustle of Chapel Street, into a warm village of boutique makers, retailers & artists.
 Not a single soul has ventured to Greville Street without vowing to return again.
 And again.
 And again.

 Once the epicenter of bohemian culture in Melbourne, Greville has kept it’s boho-chic aesthetic, while welcoming some of Australia’s favourite retailers into its collective of independents.
 If you’ve never been to this wondrous part of Melbourne, or haven’t visited in a little while – let us show you the way.
-Where best to start than with a spot of shopping?
+Here are just some of our favourite spots on Greville.

 Brick + Mortar Supply is a throwback to the way retail was, before the internet and online shopping.
 As you would expect from a retailer who is taking it back to pre-2K, experience is everything.
 Starting life in 2013, Brick + Mortar Supply is all about street, skate, fashion & lifestyle.
 Displayed asymmetrically & perfectly aligned are brands that we all love, but struggle to find, from small and local to international and independent brands.
 Carhartt W.I.P, Epokhe and Dickies are stacked & arranged ready for the picking.
 They get the best of the best, so don’t bother looking around – you know exactly where to go.
 Known for their out of hours art exhibitions, live band concerts, skate premiers and photo exhibitions – Brick + Mortar is more than meets the eye.